bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.rst

                   Warning: loading xxxxxx.ko will taint the kernel: no license Module xxxxxx loaded, with warnings

-            You can use a few macros to indicate the license for your module.
+            You can use macros to indicate the license for your module.
             Some examples are "GPL", "GPL v2", "GPL and additional rights", "Dual BSD/GPL", "Dual MIT/GPL", "Dual MPL/GPL" and "Proprietary".
-They're defined within
+They're defined within **linux/module.h**.
-            **linux/module.h**.

             To reference what license you're using a macro is available called **MODULE_LICENSE**.
 This and a few other macros